samuelgoto/proposal-optional-types/FAQ.md

 We have a general intuition that this is a highly desirable feature, by the levels of adoption and maturity of existing type systems (some in place for over 10 years).

-We also think we have collected solid data points (in the industry with interpreters and transpilers and in academia) to encourage us to look at Optional Type Systems (as opposed to Sound Gradual Types).
+We also think we have collected solid data points (in the industry with interpreters and transpilers and in academia) to encourage us to look at Optional Type Systems (as opposed to [Sound Gradual Types](#sound-gradual-typing)).

 We find more commonalities than disparities in existing production-ready type systems for JavaScript (typescript, flow and closure), but we acknowledge that there are disparities and that the devil is in the details.

-We find the trend of adding types to dynamic languages (e.g., PHP, Python, and Dart) encouraging.
+We find the trend of [adding types to dynamic languages](#other-languages) (e.g., PHP, Python, and Dart) encouraging.

-We don’t feel strongly about the specifics of the type system, in as much as we feel that one should exist :) To get the ball rolling, we start with a proposal and hope we all collectively take it from here.
+We don’t feel strongly about the specifics of the type system, in as much as we feel that one should exist :) To get the ball rolling, we start with a [strawman proposal](README.md#strawman) and hope we all collectively take it from here.

-We don’t think this is not a novel idea (for more info, refer to the prior-art section).
-We believe that the circumstances are different and more favorable to revisiting the subject -  more specifically the adoption of TypeScript, data points on [experiments with sound type systems](https://groups.google.com/forum/#!msg/strengthen-js/ojj3TDxbHpQ/5ENNAiUzEgAJ), convergence of syntax/semantics, and precedence in other languages.
+We don’t think this is not a [novel idea](#prior-art).
+We believe that the circumstances are different and more favorable to [revisiting](#tc39-discussions) the subject -  more specifically the adoption of TypeScript, data points on [experiments with sound type systems](https://groups.google.com/forum/#!msg/strengthen-js/ojj3TDxbHpQ/5ENNAiUzEgAJ), convergence of syntax/semantics, and [precedence in other languages](#other-languages).

 # Alternatives considered